Mother of freed British hostage thanks those who kept ‘fighting for Emily’

 Two other hostages, Romi Gonen, 24, and Doron Steinbrecher, 31, were also released and the trio are now in Israel.

+London-based film-maker Sharone Lifschitz said she knew her father, Oded, was alive in Gaza in late October 2023 but had heard no news of him since.

+“He was frail and he was shot in the hand,” she told BBC’s Sunday With Laura Kuenssberg programme.
+“His chances are not great but we will know (soon).”

-Israel is expect to release around 90 Palestinian prisoners later on Sunday.
+Israel is expected to release around 90 Palestinian prisoners later on Sunday.

 The release of the three hostages marks the first step in a ceasefire deal that UK politicians have described as “fragile”.